 Looking better or behaving better?
 The lasting impact of the things that you do.

-At genie, we’ve tweeted a lot about reputation.
-Both Helen and I have worked in some really big organisations, and have held responsibility for making sure that their reputations remain strong.
+I've worked in some really big organisations, and held responsibility for making sure that their reputations remain strong.
 Often through a large period of change and upheaval for the colleagues that work there.

 One of my favourite quotes and a useful point of self reflection is from the American writer, Tom Robins: